-Additionally, the examinee should be properly prepared.
-These suggestions also come from the Converus science team.
+Prior to beginning a test, the examinee should be properly prepared.
+These following suggestions also come from the Converus science team:

 - The examinee should remain relatively still.
-Excessive head movement during the testing phases could affect the test results.
+Excessive head movement during the testing phases may affect the test results.

 - Where possible, it is preferable for examinees to not wear eye glasses during an exam.
 Bi-focal and tri-focal lenses in particular may cause problems with calibrating the Eye Tracker and with accurate test results.